Free Instructional Spelling Resources

 Spelling instruction is not solely the responsibility of primary elementary teachers.
 Intermediate, middle, and high school teachers need to both remediate spelling deficiencies and teach advanced spelling skills to their students.
 After learning the sound-spelling relationships, advanced spelling skills are acquired by learning and practicing the advanced spelling rules, syllabication and accent rules, and language derivations.

 Following are articles, free resources (including reading assessments), and teaching tips regarding how to differentiate spelling instruction in the intermediate, middle, and high school from the Pennington Publishing Blog.
 Bookmark and visit us often.
-Oh, and don’t forget to copy down the 10% discount code found only on this blog to purchase the quality curricula and resources offered by Pennington Publishing.
+Also, check out the quality instructional programs and resources offered by Pennington Publishing.

 Spelling Diagnostic Assessment